dev-taosif-net/ASP.NET-API-GraphQL/README.md

  - All data is accessed through one URL, unlike REST which uses multiple endpoints.
  - The schema defines what queries are allowed and what types of data exist.
  - The client controls the shape and structure of the response.
+ - Overfetching(Request only specific fields you need)
+ - Underfetching(Combine multiple queries into one request)

  ## ✅ Advantages of GraphQL
  - 🔄 **Flexibility in queries**